Selfie of Maxwell Bland

 Other:

 Check out the KSPP for Linux-side and LLVM dev meeting for updates on this that are not my own.
-A decent, clear implementation of ARM MTE application to cachelines is available in GrapheneOS's hardened malloc implementation, which is also worth checking out and experimenting with.
-IMO (at present), computer security probably needs a decent, fast, and uniform DBI framework to capture dynamic data use and allocation semantics, similar to DARPA's CHERI, but suitable for consumer devices and applicable directly to object files.
-But I might be wrong, lmk!
+Recently, LKRG 1.0 was released as an experimental stopgap* for systems limited by institutional or (pseudo-ish-)monopolistic restrictions around OS customization, but has some key limitations.
+More direct protections exist, such as the clear implementation of ARM MTE application to cachelines available in GrapheneOS's hardened malloc implementation, which is also worth checking out and experimenting with.
+There are also interesting research projects like DARPA's CHERI.

 age Public key: